qzhang503/proteoQ/vignettes/README.md

 Note that the file of `Protein.txt` will be overwritten with the cleanup.
 It may be a good idea to make a copy of the data file before experimenting.
 Otherwise, we will need to start over with data normalization should we want to revert the changes.
-Also importantly, we will call `normPrn` to re-normalize the purged data and `prnHist` for updated visualization of histograms.
+Also, we will call `normPrn` to re-normalize the purged data and `prnHist` for updated visualization of histograms.
 The same is true for the cleanup and update of peptide data.

 Part II - Basic informatics
 ---------------------------